 And working out with wet clothes is not the most comfortable way to go.

 2. Unsupportive Sports Bras

-I am a 70 A the smallest bra that exists, and believe me, I get distracted and uncomfortable when I workout without my sport bra.
+I am a 70 A the smallest bra that exists, and trust me, I get distracted and uncomfortable when I workout with a baggy unsupportive workout bra.

-4. Inappropriate Underwear
+3. Inappropriate Underwear

-Wearing too much material in the gym is a safety hazard.
-If you have something very baggy on, it can get in the way of what you’re doing, or it can get snagged and caught on something.
+Wearing too much material in the gym can not only be a safety hazard but it can get in the way of what you’re doing, or it can get snagged and caught on something.

 It’s also harder to see your body’s alignment, form, and movements when you’re not exercising in fitted clothing, and that can cause a series of safety risks.